alicezwatson/personal-data-pollution/README.md

 ---

-# Part II: Making Noise (ROUGH DRAFT W/ PLACEHOLDER TEXT)
+# Part II: Making Noise

 Now that we've set the stage and established our threat model, it's time to take some action.<br>
 In this section, we'll explore different strategies that you can use to make noise and pollute your data online.<br>